lluo0008/ClickMe/README.md

 a timer, a point system, as well as the target getting smaller every time it reappears to increase the difficulty.

 ## Deploying with Amazon Web Services
 A large portion of the project is deploying it with AWS, as this was one of the prize categories that we wanted to compete for.
+We started off by creating a sample application on AWS with a test environment, and then deploying a basic java web app to see if it works.
+This was the largest hurdle for the AWS component of our project, just because it is new for everyone and there was quite a bit of reading to do to fully understand how AWS can deploy an application, and the features that it offers such as automatic load balancing, scaling, etc. It was a really great learning experience for all of us since none of us have actually deployed any web apps before this hackathon.